JacobParis/tornado/README.md

 There is some chance that live blogging my dev process is going to push me over the 3 hour limit, but todo apps are also literally the first project a junior developer usually does with a language they've never seen before so I'm pretty confident.

+## Building the Page

+I'm stealing the Text component from my UI Kit and adding a palette of colors and shades to my Theme file.
+I don't think I'll need more than one Header and the Paragraph text, but I'm kinda making this up as I go.